Pigmice2733/peregrine-frontend/docs/docs.md

 ## `POST`

 Anyone can create a user.
-For admins, the user will be created immediately, for non-admins, the user won't be created immediately and it will be added to the user request queue
+For admins the users will be verified automatically for non-admins or non-authenticated users the user will not be verified and will require admin approval

 ### Request